-Due to the geographical isolation of many tribal groups, it naturally formed different dialects of the Tibetan language.
-However, the written Tibetan language is the same throughout the Tibetan area.
+Due to geographical isolation of many tribal groups, it naturally formed different dialects of Tibetan language.
+However, written-Tibetan-language is same throughout Tibetan area.